sathishmanthani/predict-creditcard-approval/README.md

 • Are there any attributes negatively or positively moving with the approval status variable.

 • Look at several data visualizations to understand the underlying data

+Check out the docs folder for documentation on the project.